iankingori/k8s-e2e-runner/README.md

 * `image-builder`, contains the scripts needed to build custom K8s Windows worker images.

+* `prow`, contains all the necessary manifests, and configs for the `sig-windows-networking` Prow infrastructure.

 * `tools/kube-backup`, used to periodically backup the existing prow environment, and push it into an Azure storage account.